ccollicutt/ccollicutt.github.io/_posts/2018-01-06-my-thoughts-on-meltdown-spectre.md

 I know that many organizations are seeking to reduce cost by using commodity hardware, which usually just means virtualization on x86.
 I think that may be an overly simplistic way to look at the problem of reducing cost.

 Perhaps investing in other [CPUs](http://www.tomshardware.com/news/risc-v-not-vulnerable-meltdown-spectre-cpu-bugs,36231.html) is a good idea if only to achieve some diversity and avoid systemic risk.
-(Franly it would be pretty cool to have a non-x86 CPU laptop, we should just do that anyways.)
+(Frankly it would be pretty cool to have a non-x86 CPU laptop, we should just do that anyways.)

 ## Conclusion